Asynchronous Algorithmic Alignment with Cocycles: (A)synchrony and idempotence in GNNs

-It is worthwhile to take a brief pause and collect all of the constraints we have gathered so far: \begin{itemize} \item $\bigoplus$ is a commutative monoid; \item $\phi = \bigoplus$; \item $\bigoplus$ must be idempotent, e.g., $\bigoplus=\max$; \item The message function should output messages which have the same dimensionality as node fetures. \end{itemize}
+It is worthwhile to take a brief pause and collect all of the constraints we have gathered so far: \begin{inparaenum} \item[(1)] $\bigoplus$ is a commutative monoid; \item[(2)] $\phi = \bigoplus$; \item[(3)] $\bigoplus$ must be idempotent, e.g., $\bigoplus=\max$; \item[(4)] The message function should output messages of the same dimensionality as node features. \end{inparaenum}

 We can observe that Equation \ref{eqn:gnn} now looks as follows: